Steven Kwan Player Props: Guardians vs. White Sox

-Steven Kwan -- with a slugging percentage of .465 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Mike Clevinger on the hill, on July 29 at 7:10 PM ET.
+The Cleveland Guardians, including Steven Kwan and his .452 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the White Sox.
+He strung together three hits (going 3-for-4) in his most recent game against the White Sox.

 Steven Kwan Game Info & Props vs. the White Sox